18 Easy Ways to Save Money on Chicken Feed

 So my chickens are confined to the chicken coop and the large run for their own protection, which means I am responsible for all of their food.
 Feeding store-bought layer feed gets expensive fast!

-Here are eighteen ways you can save money on chicken feed, and many of them are FREE!
+Here are eight ways you can save money on chicken feed, and many of them are FREE!

 1. Free range